austintoddj/texastwisters/src/data/programs/birthday.md

   headline: The ideal birthday party venue for any age
   text: A Texas Twisters party takes the stress out birthday planning.
 Our coaches take care of all the details, and make sure your child and all their friends have an amazing time.
   ages: All ages!
-  dates: Saturday & Sunday
+  dates: Saturday & Sunday availability
-  schedule: 60 minutes of gymnastics + time for cake and gifts
+  schedule: 60 minutes of gymnastics + 30 minutes for cake
   classSize: Up to 40 participants
 descriptionSection:
   text: >